 Gran Cenote (Sak Aktun = white cave)

 Grand Cenote is part of the Sak Aktun ("white cave" in Mayan) system of underground rivers whose current flows from deep inside the Yucatan peninsula.
-Grand Cenote is a large beautiful garden cenote with white sand beach type areas along with easily accessible caves for snorkeling and diving.
+Grand Cenote is a large beautiful garden cenote with white sand beach-type areas along with easily accessible caves for snorkeling and diving.
 With a circumference area of 202 meters, it is very popular with families and first-time cenote swimmers.
 Visitors pass through well-kept gardens before descending a natural rock and wooden plank stairway to the wooden platforms and gardens below.

 Large balls of roots and vines seem to grow out of the underwater ceiling, connected to the large jungle trees above.
 Schools of fish tend to follow, eating up the plant debris which swim fins and paddling feet tend to stir up.
 Little green turtles paddle around near the garden´s edge.

-Drive with a boat along the ruins of Tulum and hear explanations about buildings that are not within the city limits, then you’ll drive to the reef and go snorkeling for about 30 – 45 minutes.
+Drive with a boat alongside the ruins of Tulum and hear explanations about buildings that are not within the city limits, then you’ll drive to the reef and go snorkeling for about 30 – 45 minutes.
 You will see a lot of beautiful corals and tropical fish at the Big Maya Reef.

 See more photos in our gallery.